NamibiaTorres/junior_engineer_survival_guide/Python.md

 ### Datatypes: Mutable VS IMMUTABLE:
 #### Mutable Datatypes: Lists, Dictionaries
 * these are datatypes that can have values added, removed, or changed
-* While using rewriting the values of a list will modify the list (and replace it with a new list), if you want to change the values of a list in place, it's best to use the `del` statment and the `append()` method to change the value of a list in place.
+* "While using rewriting the values of a list will modify the list (and replace it with a new list), if you want to change the values of a list in place, it's best to use the `del` statment and the `append()` method to change the value of a list in place." (from _Automating the Boring Stuff with Python_)

 ##### Dictionaries:
 * Aka.
 Hash map, it is a collection of many values